 In addition, the STS 12-month rule allows an immediate deduction for prepaid expenses where the payment is incurred for a period of service not exceeding 12 months AND the period of service ends in the next income year.

-Participation in the STS is optional where you satisfy the eliaibility tests.
+Entry into the STS is optional if you satisfy the eligibility tests.